Idaho’s CE requirement:

 Use the Education Lookup to search for certified courses, or contact the Commission for assistance.
 Some Professional Designation courses are also accepted for CE credit.
 These classes are listed as “certified” in the IREC database.

 Visit the Education Lookup and select “Find a Class” – then enter search criteria and “Search”.
 Click on individual courses to find more information about the course provider, cost, location, etc.

 Using non-Idaho CE for Idaho license renewal:

 IREC accepts many (but not all) courses taken in other jurisdictions, and some courses offered for other professions.
-Submit a Licensee Request for CE Credit form at least 60 days prior to your Idaho license renewal date.
-Courses must fit within Rule 402 (approved topics) for CE and must relate to real estate brokerage practice.
+Submit a Licensee Request for CE Credit Form (REE-153) located on the Forms page of the website at least 60 days prior to your Idaho license renewal date.
+Courses must fit within Rule 402 and must relate to real estate brokerage practice.
 Online courses must be ARELLO certified.

 Active Duty Military?

 You may be eligible for a waiver of your CE requirement for license renewal.
-Read the Commission’s policy on exemptions for military persons, and contact the Commission if you have questions or need assistance.
+Read the Commission’s Exemptions for Military Persons Policy on the Library page of the website, and contact the Commission if you have questions or need assistance.